obiwanjacobi/Zlang/docs/compiler/compiler.md

 > Compiler as build-system?
 Use REPL/VM to execute zs-script using build-task lib...?

-> Semantic compiler rules as functions available to code (traits?).
+> Semantic compiler rules available as functions to code (traits?).

 ---

 > Literal strings can add up.
 How to optimize? (interning?, string-builder for efficient construction?)

+> entry function (main?)? no command line parameters? => CP/M?
+Code Attribute?
+Environment/commandline etc. as singleton object?